akky/embed-wider-flickr-photo/readme.txt

 This simple plugin, let WordPress takes larger image from Flickr.
 The larger image would match better and more beautiful in wide themes.

+This plugin works with PHP 5.5 or above.

 == Installation ==